 Sutton Group = West Coast Realty for instance had a record $11 Billion in transactions last year and this year probably higher.
 If you’re a broker, you may want to look more closely at building a cohesive digital marketing presence, one that’s innovative and above common thinking about how to build realty business online.

 Royal Bank: Outlook is Very Good

-RBC is forecasting continued prosperity for the Toronto and Vancouver regions including stronger employment, rising exports, low loonie, low interest rates, and strong consumer spending.
+RBC is forecasting continued prosperity for the Toronto and Vancouver regions including stronger employment, rising exports, low loonie, low mortgage rates, and strong consumer spending.
 BC is forecast to be the strongest at 3.1% GDP growth, with Ontario and Saskatchewan just behind.

 2015 was ruined by a huge drop in energy company expenditures and unfortunately, Alberta will see further retraction.
 As the dust settles in the energy sector, the Ontario and BC economies will grow stronger.
 In fact, RBC believes Ontario’s growth will pick up steam in 2017 to 2.7%.
 Both provinces are expected to see full time job gains in 2016 and beyond.